ktyurr/hand-to-midi/README.md

 It's like a "modern" theremin.

-- Hovering hand to left side -> lower notes \n
+- Hovering hand to left side -> lower notes
 - Hovering hand to right side -> lower notes
 - Depending how close the hand is to the sensor, the louder the notes are.
 - Notes are repeatedly played with rate depending on the rotation of hand.